cadars/samizdat/_pages/faq.md

 ---

 What is this?
-:  A template to publish a journal, a blog, some documentation… using Github's default static site generator, Jekyll.
-It makes <a href="#" download="index">a single HTML file</a> out of Markdown documents, and an elegant PDF when printed.
+:  A template to publish a journal with Github's default static site generator, Jekyll.
+It produces <a href="#" download="index">a single HTML file</a> out of Markdown documents, and an elegant [PDF](index.pdf) when printed.

 How do I use it?
-:  Go to [this Github repository](#) and choose *Use this template*.
-Enable Github Pages in your project settings, edit the publication details in `_config.yml`, and write in `_posts` and `_pages`.
+:  [Go there](http:s//github.com/cadars/samizdat) and choose “Use this template”, enable Github Pages in your project settings, edit the publication details in `_config.yml`, and write in the `_posts` and `_pages` folders.

 How to change the layout, colors…
 :  The default theme has some CSS variables available, or you could start from scratch by including only `base.css`.